 For example…

 General Motors invested $650 million in the company’s Fairfax plant in 2013.
-General Motors invested another $265 million into the Fairfax plant 5 years later…in 2018.
+General Motors invested another $265 million in the Fairfax plant 5 years later.

-Ford invested $1.2 billion into the company’s Kansas City Assembly Plant in 2011.
-Followed by a $400 million investment made by Ford into the Kansas City Assembly Plant in 2019.
-Followed by another $100 million investment made by Ford into the Kansas City Assembly Plant in 2021.
+Ford invested $1.2 billion in the company’s Kansas City Assembly Plant in 2011.
+Followed by a $400 million investment made by Ford in the Kansas City Assembly Plant in 2019.
+Followed by another $100 million investment made by Ford in the Kansas City Assembly Plant in 2021.